vaporif/axelar-relayer-core/README.md

 ### Using NATS Instead of GCP

-You can build with NATS support instead of the default GCP by using build arguments:
+Since GCP is the default backend, you can build with NATS support instead by using build arguments:

 ```bash
 # Build with NATS backend